sharpfun/potsdam_soccer/README.md

 # Potsdam Soccer Project

 ## Overview
-Using natural language processng and answer set solving techniqzes this project reads in multiple tickers and by information extraction and merging them in an intelligent way we output a comprehensive summary of the given tickers.
+Using natural language processng and answer set solving techniques this project reads in multiple tickers and by information extraction and merging them in an intelligent way we output a comprehensive summary of the given tickers.

 ## Usage
 ```